krishnap25/krishnap25.github.io/_pages/prospective.md

 ## What is my advising style?

-I'm in academia precisely for the joy and privilege of mentoring students and junior researchers.
+I'm in academia primarily for the joy and privilege of mentoring students and junior researchers.

-I take my role as a mentor very seriously and invest a lot of time to train and educate my students and ensure their all-round growth, providing both technical support (like brainstorming research problems/directions or working through some proofs/debugging) and non-technical support (like career advice).
+I take my role as a mentor very seriously and invest a lot of time to train and educate my students and ensure their all-round growth (and well-being), providing both technical support (like brainstorming research problems/directions or working through some proofs/debugging) and non-technical support (like career advice).
 The process typically involves developing lower-level skills like executing on regular experiments/proofs and improving at writing/presentations to begin with, and moving on to develop higher-level skills like identifying/forecasting timely and impactful research directions, and moving towards full independence.
-My objective is to nurture research leaders who can think about, develop, and lead independent research agendas.
+My objective is to nurture research leaders who can think about, develop, and lead independent and thoughtful research agendas.

 I expect a similar serious commitment in return, with hardwork and a sincere commitment to excellence and learning.
 You should be self-motivated and driven, and take ownership of your projects.